-The audit trail feature was not maintaining enabled at the database level books of account for which for accounting software to the feature of recording audit log any direct data changes, trail (edit log) facility was not used for maintenance of all operated throughout the year accounting records by the for all relevant transactions Holding Company and its two subsidiaries.
+Nature of exception noted Details of Exception Instances of accounting The audit trail feature was not software for maintaining enabled at the database level books of account for which for accounting software to the feature of recording audit log any direct data changes, used for maintenance of all operated throughout the year accounting records by the for all relevant transactions Holding Company and its two recorded in the software. subsidiaries.